How Jose Mourinho’s football tactics are stopping Tottenham’s crash

 It was much the same against West Ham, albeit against a weaker opponent.
 Here, seemingly none of the teams desired possession.
 This left Spurs having to feed vertical passes to Harry Kane.
 The England striker managed six shots on goal and scored once.

-Tottenham used an even more cautions formation, 4-2-3-1.
+Tottenham used an even more cautious formation, 4-2-3-1.
 It was a highly physical game.
 Spurs concede plenty of free kicks and tend to favor short passes in their own half when the result is favorable to them.

 Still, Moura, Alli, Kane, and Son are extremely technical players.
 Their speed and control on the ball can be used to great effect on the counter-attack, which accounts for most of Tottenham’s chances.